 Attraction type: Natural site, Mountain top, By cable car;

 A quick overview of Sunnegga-Rothorn

-The top station of Rothorn above Zermatt can be reached by no less than four types of mountain transportation and via two mid-way stations, each worth a stop.
+The top station of Rothorn above Zermatt can be reached by no less than four types of mountain transportation and via two mid-way stations.
 There’s a funicular to Sunnegga, a chairlift and gondola to Blauherd and a cable car to Rothorn.
 All mountain stations offer fantastic views of the Matterhorn.
-Whether you’re sitting in the restaurant at Sunnegga, hiking among the alpine flora near Blauherd or skiing the pistes from Rothorn, you’ll be sure to enjoy yourself here year-round!
+Whether you’re sitting in the restaurant at Sunnegga, hiking among the alpine flora near Blauherd or skiing the pistes from Rothorn, you’ll enjoy yourself here year-round!

 Sunnegga (2288 m)

 From Zermatt, you’ll first reach the station of Sunnegga at 2288 m above sea level.
 This is what to expect in summer: